Wyoming Highway 130: History

 Highway 130 used to begin in downtown Saratoga at the current unmarked junction with Wyoming Highway 74 (the corner of First and Bridge Streets).
 The current routing of Wyoming 130 from the Highway 74 junction south to the Highway 230 junction was once part of Wyoming Highway 70.
-Originally Highway 130 traveled southeast along the Carbon County Route 504 path to Ryan Park.
+Originally Highway 130 traveled southeast along the Carbon County Route 504 (Ryan Park Road) path to Ryan Park.
 The roadway from Ryan Park to the WYO 130/WYO 230 junction was not built at that time.
 Then 130 resumes its current course east to Centennial and Laramie.